Private Wireless Federated Learning with Anonymous Over-the-Air Computation: Introduction

 \section{Introduction}

 Federated learning (FL) \cite{mcmahan2017communication} allows multiple devices, each with its own local dataset, to train a model collaboratively with the help of a parameter server (PS) without sharing their datasets.
 At each iteration of FL, the PS shares the most recent global model with the devices, which then use their local datasets to update the global model.
 Local updates are aggregated and averaged at the PS to update the global model.
 The fact that data never leaves the devices is considered to protect its privacy.
-However, recent works \cite{melis2019exploiting,zhu2019deep,geiping2020inverting} show that model updates or gradients also leak a lot of information about the dataset.
+However, recent works \cite{melis2019exploiting, zhu2019deep, geiping2020inverting} show that model updates or gradients also leak a lot of information about the dataset.
 This calls for additional mechanisms to guarantee privacy.
 Differential privacy (DP) is a widely-adopted rigorous notion of privacy \cite{dwork2014algorithmic}.
-Given a mechanism whose output is some statistics about a dataset, DP measures the change in the output probability distribution when the input database is changed with a very close neighbouring dataset.
-If the change is tolerably small, then the algorithm is differentially private.
-Many recent works exploit DP-based algorithms to provide rigorous privacy guarantees in machine learning \cite{erlingsson2014rappor,wang2019collecting,wang2019local,abadi2016deep,mcmahan2017learning,geyer2017differentially}.
+Given an algorithm whose output is some statistics about a dataset, if the change in the output probability distribution is tolerably small, when the input database is changed with a very close neighbouring one, then the algorithm is deemed differentially private.
+Many recent works exploit DP-based algorithms to provide rigorous privacy guarantees in machine learning \cite{erlingsson2014rappor, wang2019collecting, wang2019local, abadi2016deep, mcmahan2017learning, geyer2017differentially}.